LAST UPDATED: 4/28/23 – Bryce Canyon Visitor Guide

 Fly into Las Vegas and then Drive to Bryce Canyon

 In my opinion, the ideal way to visit Bryce Canyon would be to fly into Las Vegas, Nevada and then drive North to Bryce Canyon.
-Like the drive from Salt Lake City, the drive from Las Vegas to Bryce Canyon is a very scenic 4 hour drive.
+Like the drive from Salt Lake City, the drive from Las Vegas to Bryce Canyon is a very scenic 4-hour drive.
 However, there are far more stops along the way that I would recommend.
+For a better understanding of the area, please see the area map I have included in my Bryce Canyon visitor guide below.

 Navigating within Bryce Canyon National Park is very easy as highway 63 takes you all the way thru the park.
 Along the drive down thru the park, there are several different viewpoints where you can stop, get out of your car, and view the canyon.
 If you would like to do some hiking within the park, these viewpoints offer ample parking.

 Bryce Canyon is an amazing park with a lot of things to do.
 Make sure you plan ahead so that you get the most out of your visit.
-I have included links to some great resources for planning a visit below.
+I have included links to some great resources for planning a visit in my Bryce Canyon visitor guide below.

 - Bryce Canyon National Park – Map